 - Resolve closely spaced (less than 500bp) homotypic events that appear as a single cluster of reads

-- Enable analysis of spatial binding constraints of multiple transcription factors, for detecting TF dimer binding sites, enhanceosomes, etc.
+- Enable analysis of spatial binding constraints of multiple transcription factors, for predicting TF dimer binding sites, enhanceosomes, etc.

 - Process ChIP-seq or ChIP-exo data, single-end or paired-end